pgtipping/Synthalyst/memory-bank/activeContext.md

 - Enhanced competency manager with industry-specific competency suggestions

+- Fixed Vercel deployment issues:

+  - Corrected authOptions import path in competency-manager frameworks API route
+  - Fixed type error in feedback route by using type assertion for rating values

+- **Shifted development strategy to "Standalone First, Integration Second" approach (2025-03-06)**

 ## Next Steps

-1. Complete integration of the print-friendly view and search functionality into the main page
-2. Test the new features thoroughly
+1. Test the new features thoroughly, especially the streaming response and caching functionality
-3. Move on to enhancing the JD Developer tool according to the standalone-first strategy
+2. Move on to enhancing the JD Developer tool according to the standalone-first strategy
-4. Implement the Interview Questions Generator enhancements
+3. Implement the Interview Questions Generator enhancements
-5. Develop the Training Plan Creator improvements
+4. Develop the Training Plan Creator improvements

 ## Active Decisions